Architecture of London: The Middle Ages: Romanesque, Gothic and Tudor (1066–1603)

-Norman and Gothic
+Romanesque and Gothic

-Many of medieval London's most significant structures were initially constructed by the Normans, who recognised the importance of architecture as a means of demonstrating their power and of subordinating the native Saxon population after their conquest of England.
-The Norman conquest was a major turning point in the history of English architecture as they brought with them a new European Romanesque style and a greater architectural ambition than their Saxon predecessors.
-Almost immediately after their conquest of England the Normans built several fortresses along the River Thames in the centre of London to consolidate their power within the city, especially the Tower of London which survives today.
-The White Tower; the central keep of the Tower of London complex, was completed in the 1080s in the Romanesque style and would have been the tallest building in the city; it served as a royal residence for William the Conqueror.
-A key element of The White Tower is the chapel of St John's, one of the oldest and least altered Romanesque churches in England, built inside the fortification.
-The only other surviving Romanesque church in central London is St Bartholomew-the-Great in Smithfield, the remains of a much larger priory church.
-The Tower of London complex was greatly extended over the centuries with the addition of two outer defensive walls, with the complex reaching its current format by the end of the 13th century.
+Many of medieval London's most significant structures were initially constructed by the Normans in the late 11th and 12th-century.
+Although it is a common mis-conception that the Norman's brought the Romanesque style of architecture to England — the Anglo-Saxons had already built several substantial churches in the style, most notably the first Westminster Abbey in 1052 — Romanesque buildings built in England after 1066 were far more ambitious in terms of size and style, as well as far more numerous in terms of the number of buildings commissioned.
+Almost immediately after their conquest of England the Normans built several fortresses along the River Thames in the center of London to consolidate their power within the city, most notably the Tower of London which survives today.
+The White Tower, the central keep of the complex, was completed in the 1080s in a Romanesque style and was the tallest building in the city.
+It served multiple functions: a fortress, prison, the seats of government and a royal residence for William the Conqueror.
+One of the oldest and least altered Romanesque churches in England is also built inside the White Tower: the chapel of St John's.
+The only other surviving Romanesque church in central London is St Bartholomew-the-Great in Smithfield, the remains of a much larger priory church founded in 1123.
+The Tower of London complex reached its approximate current format with two outer defensive walls by the end of the 13th century.

+Another significant London structure initially constructed by the Normans was Westminster Hall.
+The first incarnation of this was completed in 1097 during the reign of William II, the centerpiece of the Palace of Westminster which was built as a royal residence.
+Whereas previously William the Conqueror had lived at the Tower of London, the transplanting of the monarchy from the City of London to Westminster created a polarity between commerce and state which still persists to this day.
+This complex of buildings gradually expanded throughout the Middle Ages with later additions such as St. Stephen's Chapel (1297), a royal chapel built in a very ornate gothic style to rival Sainte-Chapelle in Paris, notable for the elaborate wall paintings of its interior.
+After being converted for use by parliament as a debating chamber, the chapel was mostly destroyed in the fire of 1834, with the exception of the crypt which has been converted into St Mary Undercroft.